 I write mainly philosophy and poetry, with forays into other media as well, such as a memoir and an opera libretto.
 Though our modern prejudices often lead us to believe that there is a specific way that a poet should be or that a philosopher should be, and that the two have little to do with one another, my life is essentially a mixture of theory and art, and in this regard I take my cue from such gentlemen as Lessing, Schiller, Novalis, and T.S.
 Eliot.
-My philosophy has thus far focused mainly on matters of aesthetics, ethics, contemporary culture, and the philosophy of history, and my poetry deals mostly with love and various objects I find.
+My work focuses mainly on aesthetics, ethics, contemporary culture, political philosophy, the philosophy of religion, and the philosophy of history, and my poetry deals mostly with love and various objects I find.
 My search for Greekness in all things is a continuing motivation, and the beauty of the ancient Greek is everywhere, for those willing to see it.

-My main hobby is also one of the great loves of my life: the violin, which I play every day.
+My main hobby is also one of the great loves of my life: the violin, which I play every day (indeed to supplement my income I privately teach the violin, as well as modern and classical languages).
 My second hobby is physical training: Part of not just studying but living the Greek spirit involves, for me, a devotion to athleticism.
 To the often more monistically minded Greeks, the physical and mental aspects would each be unthinkable without the other.
-The strong and healthy body is not beautiful unless it is accompanied by an even more ardent cultivation of the mind and spirit.
+The strong and healthy body is not beautiful unless accompanied by an even more ardent cultivation of the mind and spirit.